 Slowly slide your hips forward while maintaining the upright position.
 Squeeze the glutes of your rear leg.
 Your leg muscles will be working and feel like some muscle tension is there.

 You should feel a stretch at the front of the thigh.
 Maintain this stretch for 30 seconds and repeat for 3 times.

 Part 2: Selective Control

 People with back pain who brace their trunk or clench their glutes habitually may have difficulty relaxing these muscles.
-Over time this can result in tightness in the muscle, restricted movement and poor control of the hips and spine through its available range of motion.
+Over time this can result in muscle strain or tightness in the muscle, restricted movement and poor control of the hips and spine through its available range of motion.

 The 2 general rules to follow here are: